Mechanical screening

-Mechanical screening, often just called screening, is the practice of taking granulated or crushed ore material and separating it into multiple grades by particle size.
+Mechanical screening, often just called screening, is the practice of taking granulated or crushed material and separating it into multiple grades by particle size.

 This practice occurs in a variety of industries such as mining and mineral processing, agriculture, pharmaceutical, food, plastics, and recycling.

 A method of separating solid particles according to size alone is called screening.

 General categories

 Screening falls under two general categories: dry screening, and wet screening.
 From these categories, screening separates a flow of material into grades, these grades are then either further processed to an intermediary product or a finished product.
 Additionally, the machines can be categorized into directly excited or indirectly excited screen machines, as well as by whether the screens are horizontal or inclined.

 Applications

 Various industries use screening for a variety of processing applications.
 For example, after mining the minerals, the material is transported to a primary crusher.
 Before crushing large boulder are scalped on a shaker with 0.25 in thick shielding screening.
 Further down stream after crushing the material can pass through screens with openings or slots that continue to become smaller.
 Finally, screening is used to make a final separation to produce saleable products based on a grade or a size range.